adwiens/loopback-connector-solr/README.md

 [Solr](http://lucene.apache.org/solr/) connector in TypeScript for [loopback](http://github.com/strongloop/loopback) forked from [Timo](https://github.com/timosaikkonen/loopback-connector-solr)

-## Notes
+## Tips

+0. Install in your Loopback node project with "npm i adwiens/loopback-connector-solr"

+1. Make a model with the Loopback CLI based on PersistedModel

-Put the following in your model.js: (Disables unimplemented endpoints)
+2. Put the following in your model.js: (Disables unimplemented endpoints)

 ```javascript
 module.exports = function(Modelname) {